alexbosy/spring-webflux-data-jdbc-demo/README.md

 1. POST /registration - register a new customer (no auth)
 2. GET /customer/profile/{:login} - get any customer public profile by login (no auth).
-Show only login/name/surname/date of birth and country.
+Show only login/name/surname/date of birth and country of residence.
 3. GET /customer/my/profile - get current (authenticated) customer's profile (JWT auth).
 Show all data except id and password.